-Yearly from 2003-2007, an average of 5,400 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
-White women were more likely to be diagnosed with the disease than were black or Hispanic women.
+Yearly from 2005-2009, an average of 5,800 cases of female breast cancer were reported to the Georgia Comprehensive Cancer Registry.
+Non-Hispanic white women were more likely to be diagnosed with the disease than were non-Hispanic black or Hispanic women.

-Yearly, over 1,000 Georgia women died from breast cancer.
-The mortality rate for black women was higher than that for white women.
+Yearly, almost 1,100 Georgia women die from breast cancer.
+The mortality rate for black women was higher than that for white women, for both Georgia and the US.

-Overall, Georgia's breast cancer incidence and mortality rates were similar, and often below, the US average for black, white, and Hispanic women.
+Overall, Georgia's breast cancer incidence and mortality rates were similar to or below, the US average for black, white, and Hispanic women.